microsoft/xlang/DesignNotes/LDN04 - Metadata Representation.md

 direction of the array length parameter may be inferred as follows:

--   If the array parameter is an in parameter, the array length parameter must also be an in parameter
+-   If the array parameter is an in parameter, the array length parameter must also be an in parameter.
+This represents the *PassArray* pattern.

 -   If the array parameter is an out parameter and is not carrying the BYREF marker, the array length is an in parameter.
+This represents the *FillArray* pattern.

 -   If the array parameter is an out parameter and carries the BYREF marker, the array length is an out parameter.
+This represents the *ReceiveArray* pattern.

 #### Methods